Trousez/4-BIT-ALU/docs/Logic_Gates.md

 - In the above image switches were not included, rather resistors were used to act as the input switches (Pulling out the 2 resistors furhest to the left acts as the switch)

 ![Final_Shematic](../images/diagram.jpg)
 Depicted above is the circuit schematic by Cody Wabiszewski.
-The build focusses on the right part of the schematic (the ALU).
+The build documented in this Workbook focusses on the right part of the schematic (the ALU).

 The next section details the Adder building process and assembly.